ChrisBuilds/terminaltexteffects/docs/changeblog.md

 occasional use of modern syntax where unnecessary.
 Additionally, input can be passed to TTE using the new `-i` argument.

 Finally, a few new pages were added to the docs.
-Check out the [Cookbook](./cookbook.md) for interesting examples using the TTE library and the [ChangeBlog](changeblog.md) for a more friendly breakdown of each release.
+Check out the [Cookbook](./cookbook.md) for interesting examples using the TTE library and the [ChangeBlog](changeblog.md) (you're already here) for a more friendly breakdown of each release.

 ### ColorShift